r2rstep/platformEdu/README.md

 # Implemented functionalities

 * As a developer I want to store all data in a relational database,
+* As an admin I want to have an API endpoint to batch load the seed data into a database,
 * As a user I want to have an API endpoint for retrieving all lectures with the ability to paginate the results,
 * As a user I want to have an API endpoint for querying lectures by author's name,